Jack Broadbent (rugby league)

-Jack Broadbent (born 1 November 2000) is an English professional rugby league footballer who plays as a or for Hull KR in the Super League.
+Jack Broadbent (born 1 November 2000) is an English professional rugby league footballer who plays as a or er for Hull Kingston Rovers in the Super League.

 He has previously played for the Leeds Rhinos and the Castleford Tigers in the Super League.
 He has spent time on loan from Leeds at Featherstone Rovers and the Batley Bulldogs in the RFL Championship.

 Background

 Broadbent attended Bruntcliffe Academy in Morley, West Yorkshire.

 Broadbent played his amateur rugby league with Dewsbury Moor and Batley Boys.

 Career

 Leeds Rhinos

 Broadbent made his Super League debut in round 14 of the 2020 Super League season for Leeds against the Catalans Dragons.

 In round 11 of the 2021 Super League season, he scored two tries for Leeds in a 38–12 victory over Salford.
 The following week, he scored four tries in a 48–18 victory over Leigh.